jocelync-invisible/icu-length-of-stay-prediction/README.md

     </p>
 After running a PCA to reduce the dimensionality of the variables, we chose to use 7 principal components as this threshold explains at least 95% variance from our data.

-#### Feature Importance

-Demographic characteristics are the top influential features in explaining the LOS variance.

 #### Final Dataset:
   <p align="center">